Cranberry sauce

 The Thickening Process:

-It’s not time to cook the cranberries, because cooking the cranberries makes the sauce last much longer.
+It’s now time to cook the cranberries because cooking the cranberries makes the sauce last much longer.
 The cranberries have natural pectin that helps the sauce to thicken as the berries cook.
-We need to cook the berries till they just start to pop.
-This takes about 10 or so minutes.
-Allow them to boil just once and then turn the heat off.
-And go ahead and remove the orange skin at this time and discard it.
-Its job should be done by now.

 Cranberry sauce

-Let the sauce cool down completely before enjoying it as a condiment with your turkey dinner.
-As the sauce cools, it thickens.
+• As the sauce cools, it thickens.
 You can smash the cranberries with a fork or a hand blender and even strain them using a sieve.
 I prefer to enjoy the sauce as is because I like the taste of the tart berries popping in my mouth.

 Uses for Cranberry Sauce: